Which Factors are associated with Open Access Publishing? A Springer Nature Case Study: Data and methodology

 To detect the publishing model of articles in hybrid journals, we employed Unpaywall\footnote{https://unpaywall.org/} (the snapshot of 2019), a service to find the available version of articles.
 From metadata in this dataset, we can obtain the publishing model of articles in hybrid journals.

-We obtained the APC amount in dollars for 1,741 hybrid journals and 297 gold OA journals from the website of Springer Nature\footnote{\href{}{https://www.springernature.com/de/open-research/journals-books/journals}}.
-There was no fixed APC for 147 gold OA journals (only 5\% of investigated articles belong to these journals), and we must visit their website to obtain the exact amount for these journals.
-Therefore we replaced the APC amount for these journals with null values (empty) and excluded them for the classification task.
+We obtained the APC amount in dollars for 1,741 hybrid journals and 297 gold OA journals from the website of Springer Nature\footnote{{https://www.springernature.com/de/open-research/journals-books/journals}}.
+There was no fixed APC for 147 gold OA journals (only 5\% of investigated articles belong to these journals), and we had to visit their website to obtain the exact amount for these journals.
+Therefore we replaced the APC amount for these journals with null values (empty) and excluded them from the data for the classification task.

+To detect the gender status of authors, we utilized a combined name and image-based approach introduced by \cite{karimi2016inferring}, which categorizes the gender into male and female.
+Based on this method, we tried to detect the gender using the API \textit{Genderize.io} \footnote{https://genderize.io/}.
+For those names that the API couldn't identify the gender, we looked for names on the web and detected their gender using image-based recognition algorithms which increases the recall and accuracy compared to \textit{Genderize.io} \citep{karimi2016inferring}.
+We acknowledge that the person's gender is not a binary variable.
+Considering the social dimensions, more gender identities could not be identified with this approach and that is left out for the analysis.
+Using Scopus author ID, we found 381,074 unique corresponding authors for the investigated articles, and 10,614 authors (about 3\%) had only initials or no first name, and we couldn't detect their gender.

+Overall, we identified the gender status for 49\% of them.
+Therefore, we excluded 254,044 articles (about 49\%) that we couldn't detect the gender status of their corresponding author from data in the regression analysis and classification task.
+One possible reason for a low rate of identifying gender is the large percentage of authors affiliated with Asian countries (136,591 above 35\%)\footnote{Authors from Armenia, Azerbaijan, Georgia, Kazakhstan, Russia, and Turkey, which belong to both Asia and Europe, are not included in this list.} and probably originally from these countries.
+Previous studies tested gender detection tools for authors with different nationalities and found them to be less effective for Asian names \citep{karimi2016inferring, santamaria2018comparison}.
+Table \ref{tab_gender} shows the number and percentage of OA and CA publications belonging to the corresponding authors with a gender status across scientific fields.
+The percentage of detected gender of authors for OA publications is 4\% more than for CA publications.